 Feature licensing allows you to add new functionality to already deployed systems.
-You may add the following features to a base Makito X.
+For example, you may add features such as the following to a base Makito X.

 Feature SKU

 KLV SWO-292E-KLV

 KLV&CoT SWO-292E-KLV-COT

 To acquire a new license, please contact your Authorized Reseller or Haivision at: https://support.haivision.com.
 Indicate the appropriate feature SKU and provide the hardware serial number (or list of numbers in the case of multiple devices) to which it applies.